 - Store in a cool, dry, dark area.
 Shake each container at least once per day for 30 days.
 Strain the tincture with layered cheesecloth or a fine grade strainer.

 The tincture can be used at this stage, but you will achieve a more concentrated and aromatic tincture if you repeat the process by adding more fresh or dried herbs and again shaking each container once per day for 30 days.
 Once again, strain the herbs from the tincture.
-Your tincture is now ready to use in your room mist, body spray, linen spray and facial toner recipes.
+Your tincture is now ready to use.
 See the categorized listing of recipes in AromaWeb's Recipe Box for recipe ideas.

 What is the Difference Between a Tincture and an Extract?